-Representation of data subjects
+(...)Representation of data subjects

-- 1. Member States shall, in accordance with national procedural law, provide that the data subject shall have the right to mandate a body, organisation or association, which has been properly constituted according to the law of a Member State, which is of non-profit making character, and whose statutory objectives are in the public interest and which is active in the field of protection of data subject's rights and freedoms with regard to the protection of their personal data to lodge the complaint on his or her behalf and to exercise the rights referred to in Articles 50, 51 and 52 on his or her behalf.
+- 1. Member States shall, in accordance with national procedural law, provide that the data subject shall have the right to mandate a body, organisation or association, which has been properly constituted according to the law of a Member State and whose statutory objectives include the protection of data subjects' rights and freedoms with regard to the protection of their personal data, to lodge the complaint on his or her behalf and to exercise the rights referred to in Articles 50, 51 and 52 on his or her behalf.

 - 2. (...)

 - 3. (...)